getml/getml-community/INSTALL.md

  Docker builds.
 There are two `Dockerfile`s:
 - One for CLI, wheel, and packaging located in the project root:
   [`./Dockerfile`](./Dockerfile)
-- One related to the engine and its dependencies in the engine subfolder:
+- One related to the Engine and its dependencies in the Engine subfolder:
   [`./src/engine/Dockerfile`](./src/engine/Dockerfile)

 As the second `Dockerfile` is a dependency for the first, we use [bake](https://docs.docker.com/build/bake/) to orchestrate the builds.
 The [bake file](docker-bake.hcl) holds definitions for all build targets and ensures the appropriate build contexts are set.